-Several recent studies demonstrated that conservatives are well-named.
-They prefer the known, and have greater fears about the unknown than do people who identify as liberals.
+Several recent studies demonstrated that people who self-identify as conservatives are well-named.
+They prefer the known, and have greater fears about the unknown than do people who self-identify as liberals.
 In cave-man terms, one of these groups would have more members running off cliffs chasing pretty birds to eat, while the other would starve to death by refusing to leave their cave for fear of getting eaten by predators.
 Again, both groups starve or die because neither group has all the right answers.
-They’re better to work together.
+While one group invents the airplane the second will invent the parachute.
+We’re better to work together.

-Make it clear in your life that the peace and the prosperity of all is your objective.
-If you see someone bullied, speak up or act.
-If someone looks emotionally down, offer them a compliment or smile.
-And refrain from talking about others (to others or to yourself) about the downfalls of opposing ideas.
+We need to make it clear in our life that the peace and the prosperity of all is our objective.
+If we see someone bullied, we need to speak up or act.
+If someone looks emotionally down, we can offer them a compliment or smile.
+And we can easily refrain from talking about others (to others or to yourself) about the downfalls of opposing ideas.

-Instead, broaden your mind by truly trying to appreciate why a very large percentage of the society you live in actually thinks the opposite of what you do.
-Search through their interpretations for things you like and agree with.
-Learn from their perspectives.
-And use anything that works, from any solution, from any camp; use anything that meets the overall needs of what you’re trying to accomplish.
-If you’ve never taken an idea from the “opposite” side, then you can be assured that you’re lost.
+We should consider other’s perspectives as valuable and learn from them.
+And we should use anything that works, from any group of solutions, from any camp; using anything that meets the overall needs of what we’re trying to accomplish.
+If we’ve never taken an idea from the ‘opposite’ side, then we can be assured that we’re lost.

 Respect other ideas.
 Embrace them as though they were your own.
 Expand yourself by including the perspectives of many kinds of people.
-Because that multi-faceted perspective is what the world calls wisdom.
+Because that multi-faceted perspective is what the world calls wisdom and common sense.